TWENTY ONE QUESTIONS THE H.S.E, ISTRUCTE, C.R.O.S.S, THE Twf & THE H.A.E REFUSE TO ANSWER!

 A DANGEROUS SHORTCUT

-The misleading instructions of the Strongboy increase the risk of the user to dangerously overload and to underestimate the weight of the load and also suppresses the true level of knowledge required to alter masonry safely and correctly.
+The misleading instructions of the Strongboy increase the risk of the user to dangerously overload and to underestimate the weight of the load and also suppresses the true level of knowledge that is required to alter masonry safely and correctly without risk.

 The instructions were changed in November 2015 to suit the length of the Strongboy tongue rather than the maximum 215mm eccentricity permitted as within the very first instructions of use, which is not possible without further research and when the safe working load reduces to an unknown level.
 And using longer tongued XL Strongboy’s that dangerously increase the eccentricity and reduces the safe working load even further is only a formula to increase the number of accidents not to reduce the number!